 Chinese and US leaders emphasise co-operation at first summit in Beijing.

-Besides prepared remarks on promised joint efforts on the economy, climate change and North Korea, few concrete agreements emerged from Tuesday’s talks.
+Hu Jintao, China’s president, and Obama promised on Tuesday to hold joint efforts on the economy, climate change and North Korea but few concrete agreements emerged from the talks.

-Both sides spoke about building a “positive, co-operative, and comprehensive” relationship but steered clear of making any solid commitments, our correspondent said.
+Both sides spoke about building a “positive, co-operative, and comprehensive” relationship but steered clear of making any solid commitments, Melissa Chan, Al Jazeera’s correspondent in Beijing, said.

 While Obama announced that there would be a Sino-US human rights dialogue early next year, no further details were given on that.